ofajs/ofa-v4-docs/docs/en/api/instance/ele.md

 # `ele` Property

-Through the `ele` attribute, you can access the actual element of the instance and use native properties or methods.
+Through the `ele` property, you can access the actual element of the instance and use native properties or methods.

 <html-viewer>